Hodge modules and cobordism classes

 Since

-we thus get the injectivity of (1.2.2). \sk It is now enough to show the surjectivity $\pp W\!\!_{A+}(X)\onto W\!\!_{A+}(X)$ for the proof of the first two isomorphisms of (1.2.1) (that is, for $+$); but this surjectivity follows from Propositions~1.1a--b considering
+we thus get the injectivity of (1.2.2{1.2.2}). \sk It is now enough to show the surjectivity $\pp W\!\!_{A+}(X)\onto W\!\!_{A+}(X)$ for the proof of the first two isomorphisms of (1.2.1{1.2.1}) (that is, for $+$); but this surjectivity follows from Propositions~P1.1a{1.1a}--P1.1b{b} considering

 The argument is similar with $+$ replaced by $-$.
-This finishes the proof of Theorem~1.2. \msn {\bf Remark~1.2a.} If $X$ is a point, $\pp W\!\!_{A+}({\rm pt})$ is identified with the classical Witt group $W(A)$, see \cite{MH} for the latter.
+This finishes the proof of Theorem~T1.2{1.2}. \htt{R1.2a}{}\msn {\bf Remark~1.2a.} If $X$ is a point, $\pp W\!\!_{A+}({\rm pt})$ is identified with the classical Witt group $W(A)$, see \cite{MH} for the latter.
 (Recall that $A$ is a field of characteristic 0 in this subsection.)
 It is also possible to verify that $\Om_{A+}({\rm pt})$ is isomorphic to $W(A)$ by an elementary argument as follows.
-(This is for a better understanding of the reader about cobordism relation.) \sk By Proposition~1.1a, any element of $\Om_{A+}({\rm pt})$ is represented by a non-degenerate symmetric bilinear form $S$ on a finite dimensional vector space $V$.
-By Theorem~1.1, it is enough to show that, if $(V,S)$ is directly subquotient cobordant to $(V',S')$ with horizontal morphisms injective, then $(V',S')$ is the direct sum of $(V,S)$ and a metabolic form $(V'',S'')$ (which is a direct sum of hyperbolic forms). \sk We have the commutative diagram as in (1.1.4)
+(This is for a better understanding of the reader about cobordism relation.) \sk By Proposition~P1.1a{1.1a}, any element of $\Om_{A+}({\rm pt})$ is represented by a non-degenerate symmetric bilinear form $S$ on a finite dimensional vector space $V$.
+By Theorem~T1.1{1.1}, it is enough to show that, if $(V,S)$ is directly subquotient cobordant to $(V',S')$ with horizontal morphisms injective, then $(V',S')$ is the direct sum of $(V,S)$ and a metabolic form $(V'',S'')$ (which is a direct sum of hyperbolic forms). \sk We have the commutative diagram as in (1.1.4{1.1.4})

 associated to the direct subquotient cobordism relation.
 Here $G_i$ is the increasing filtration of $V'$ such that $\Gr^G_iV'=0$ ($i\ne -1,0,1$) and $\Gr^G_0V'=V$.
-Condition~(1.1.5) then implies the orthogonality
+Condition~(1.1.5{1.1.5}) then implies the orthogonality

 Taking an appropriate basis of $V'$, this means that $S'$ is represented by a matrix of the form